FoaadAbbas/FoaadAbbas/README.md

 # Hi there, I'm Foaad Abbas 👋

-### 🚀 Software Engineering Student & Full-Stack Developer
+### 🚀 Software Engineering Student & Full-Stack Developer!
 I am a results-driven developer and software engineering student at **Braude College of Engineering**, focused on building robust applications that bridge the gap between hardware (IoT) and high-level software.
 I enjoy diving deep into algorithms and ensuring my code is as efficient as it is functional.

 ---